MFA IXD logo

 Fall Semester

-A review of critical movements in design from the second half of the 20th century to the present is the focus of this course.
-We will consider how much of the craft that designers have valued historically is important for what we do today.
-Using insights grounded in history, students will evaluate what separates good design from “other” design in digital media, and review case studies of why certain products and companies have risen triumphant over others.
-Students will visit centers of design in the City and learn to use them as resources for research, exploration and experimentation.
+Design evolves through the acceptance and rejection of historical practices.
+This course focuses on a review of critical movements in design from the second half of the 20th century to the present.
+We will consider how much of the craft designers have historically valued is essential for what we do today.
+Students will use historical insights and case studies to evaluate what and who defines “good” design.
+With a critical lens, the course will explore why certain products, companies and designers have risen triumphant over others.
+Students will visit design centers across New York City to gather inspiration and resources for research, exploration, and experimentation.

 Research Methods

-User-centered design begins, by definition, with an understanding of users.
-In this course, students learn how to model interaction by conducting qualitative and quantitative research of users’ behaviors, attitudes, and expectations.
-By exploring ethnographic techniques, usability testing, log analysis, surveying, and other research methods, students learn how to engage user feedback effectively at every stage of the design process.
-We will also address how to conduct secondary research into published literature and other sources that can inform thesis projects and beyond.
+People-centered design begins, by definition, with an understanding of people.
+In this course, students will learn how to model interactions by conducting qualitative and quantitative research into people’s behaviors, attitudes and expectations.
+By exploring diary studies, landscape analyses, usability testing, survey design and other research methods, students will learn how to effectively engage people’s feedback at every design stage..
+We will place a particular emphasis on designing ethical research studies that engage people and communities in ways that are respectful and reciprocal.

 Hello World: The Logic of Interaction